jwilkey/Spurious/README.md

 rainMaker.makeRain()        // goodness no!
 ```

 Spurious makes it easier to stub and fake object dependencies when testing.
-It is essentially a message forwarding utility.

 ## Usage